 Children are sometimes required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed.
-The school will access guidance highlighted in Keeping Children Safe in Education 2019, which explains each step of the process and the support and special measures which are available.
+The school will access guidance highlighted in KCSiE, 2020, which explains each step of the process and the support and special measures which are available.
 There are diagrams illustrating the courtroom structure and the use of video links is explained.